 Hooray, I was hoping someone would make these chocolate dipped candied oranges and Chele of Chocolate Teapot made them with bells and whistles too, using spices in the mix and keeping some of the flesh on.

+Our 36 chocolate and orange recipes are progressing nicely.
+What’s next?
 Variations on orange and chocolate make up these divine sounding chocolate orange cupcakes from Laura of Laura Loves Cakes.

-I’ve made so many things with chocolate and orange this month, I wasn’t sure which one to submit to WSC.
+I’ve made so many things with chocolate and orange this month, I wasn’t sure which one to submit to #WeShouldCocoa.
 In the end it was the shoes that convinced me and I went for this triple orange and chocolate cake.